-There are numerous federal, state, and private agencies that provide education grants to aspiring individuals.
-Education grants and scholarship programs are offered to students who meet specific academic standards and are from a low-income group.
+There are numerous federal, state, and private agencies that provide education grants to aspiring individuals who meet specific academic standards and are from a low-income group.
 People who cannot afford the high cost of education benefit from such grants, improving their existing skill levels and furthering their career goals with higher education.
-Some grants are offered for specific education programs in research or technology and are mostly given out by big corporate houses or political organizations.
-A few organizations offer gender specific education grants for women from low-income homes.

 Federal Supplemental Educational Opportunity Grant (FSEOG)